Careers360 Logo

 4. Comprehension:

-The table given below shows the amount, in grams, of carbohydrate, protein, fat and all other nutrients, per 100 grams of nutrients in seven foodgrains.
+The table given below shows the amount, in grams, of carbohydrate, protein, fat, and all other nutrients per 100 grams of nutrients in seven foodgrains.
 The first column shows the foodgrain category and the second column its codename.
 The table has some missing values.

-Food grain Category
+Food Grain Category

-Condename of the food grain
+Common name of the food grain

 Compositions per hundred grams of nutrients in the food grain